-The Course Reserve Collection is located at the Circulation Desk and is staffed all hours that the library is open.
+The Course Reserve Collection is located at the Library Services Desk and is staffed all hours the library is open.
+The collection consists of materials owned by Maxwell Library as well as faculty members' personal books.

 Copyrighted materials made available via Course Reserves are for use in class and for course study outside of class (including in the library).
 The use of copyrighted materials in all formats, including the creation, online delivery, and use of digital copies of copyrighted materials submitted for course reserve, must be in compliance with U.S. Copyright law.